Rogers woman sentenced to 22 years in prison after parking lot incident involving police

 Smith saw the man attempting to flee and apprehended him, according to the affidavit.

-Benton County Circuit Judge Robin Green accepted the plea agreement and George's guilty plea.
-She followed the terms of the plea agreement and sentenced George to 12 years in the Arkansas Department of Corrections.
+Benton County Circuit Judge Robin Green sentenced George to 12 years in the Arkansas Department of Corrections.